MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 ### Synopsis

 Currently an LCD display with a rotary encoder is recommended.
 Note that the MKS TFT 2.8 and 3.2 *do not* actually fulfill the LCD requirements.
-The documentation below generally assumes a conforming LCD is present; see [this addendum](#ubl-without-an-lcd) for information on using UBL without one.
-There is also [an addendum](#ubl-without-a-z-probe) that describes how to use UBL without a z-probe installed.
-As much as possible, areas of the main documentation that differ when working without a display or without a z-probe are marked with [[L][noLcd]] and [[Z][noZ]], respectively.
+The main documentation below assumes that a conforming LCD and a z-probe are present.
+See [the no-lcd addendum](#ubl-without-an-lcd) for information on using UBL without a display, and [the no-z-probe addendum](#ubl-without-a-z-probe) to get UBL working without a z-probe installed.
 Note that operation without an LCD is still work-in-progress, and subject to change.

 UBL is a superset of previous automatic leveling systems, but it does not necessarily supersede them in all cases.
 Its goal is to allow the best features of the previous leveling schemes to be used together and combined, as well as providing a richer set of commands and feedback for the user.
 However, this functionality comes at a cost of program space.
 Compared to bilinear leveling, for example, the difference might be 50 kB for UBL vs. 5 kB for bilinear -- and for an equally precise mesh the printed results could be quite similar.
 With that said, the cost in program space is likely only a concern for more resource constrained parts like the 128k ATMegas.

 The printer must be already fully functional and tested, with a well-constrained movement system.
 The more physically level and straight the bed is, the better your results will be.
 See `Configuration.h` and `Configuration_adv.h` for all of UBL's settings.

 The printer should be able to successfully print a small object at the center of the bed with no bed leveling system active.
 Most problems bringing up the UBL Bed Leveling system occur when this step has been ignored.
-It is very important to verify the configuration.h settings can make this happen.
+It is very important to verify that your configuration.h settings permit this before trying to bring up UBL.

-The following command sequence can then be used as a quick-start guide to home, level, and then fine-tune the results.:
+The following command sequence can then be used as a quick-start guide to home, level, and then fine-tune the results.
+These commands are for a 'normal' setup; see the relevant [addenda](#addenda) for concerns and gcode sequences related to setups without an lcd or z-probe.:

 ```gcode
 ;------------------------------------------